EncodetheWeb/en-three-sixty/README.md

 # Three Sixty Slider with Pointers

 ## General
 Link images together to create three sixty degrees feel as well as 'pointers' to add detailed information to images.
-Greate for products.
+Great for products.
 Uses jQuery and jQuery UI Slider.

 ## Structure